Top 13 Q & A about Short-term Disability Denial

-With over three decades practising disability law, we have helped thousands of clients take on insurance companies to get the short term disability benefits that they deserve.
+With over three decades of experience, Share Lawyers specializes in Disability Insurance Law.
+We have helped thousands of clients take on insurance companies to get the short-term disability benefits that they deserve.
 Applying for short term disability benefits can be an extensive and complicated process, and unfortunately it can often end in a denial from the insurance company.
 If you are denied – do not give up!
 Disability lawyers are best suited to help you navigate your next steps.

 - What constitutes short term disability?

 A: Short term disability is really exactly that – think about an injury, illness, or hospitalization that renders you disabled, but only for a limited period of time.
 Short term disability can cover you for up to 26 weeks depending on your employer’s benefit plan.
 This can include a brief illness, where your doctor assesses that you will need several weeks to recover, or a rest period that your doctor orders after surgery.
 Just because it is ‘short term’ this does not mean that your illness or injury is any less serious than if it were long-term.
 In this case though the prognosis is that you will be able to return to work before too long.

 - When do I need to apply for these benefits?